vvaradarajan/articles/md/Finance/lateEarly.md

 The question is: Is withdrawing early is good?

 ## Problem Discussion
 In Early withdrawal, the tax has to be paid right away.
-After that any income earned (i.e. the withdrawal amount is invested in stocks gaining capital gains income)
+After that any income earned (i.e. the withdrawal amount is invested in stocks earning capital gains income)
 In Late withdrawal, the ordinary income tax has to be paid at the withdrawal time.
 The after tax income of these two should be compared for some period of time (10 years or so) to answer to the question.